 "Epidemiological investigations with the RCHE are ongoing to identify potential sources of infection, high-risk exposure and clusters, if any.
-Relevant water samples and environmental swabs have been collected from potential sources for testing," a spokesman for the CHP said.
+Relevant water samples and environmental swabs will be collected from potential sources for testing," a spokesman for the CHP said.

 Tracing of contacts including staff and residents in the RCHE where the patient stayed is ongoing and those identified will be put under medical surveillance.
 The CHP has provided health advice against LD to staff and residents, including those with weakened immunity who should use sterile or boiled water for drinking, tooth brushing and mouth rinsing.

-- Drain or purge for at least one minute the infrequently used water outlets (e.g. water taps, shower heads and hot water outlets) and stagnant points of the pipework weekly or before use;
+• Drain or purge for at least one minute infrequently used water outlets (e.g. water taps, shower heads and hot water outlets) and stagnant points of the pipework weekly or before use;

 2. Water gardens and compost gently using low pressure;

 3. Open composted potting mixes slowly and make sure the opening is directed away from the face;

 4. Wet the soil to reduce dust when potting plants; and

 5. Avoid working in poorly ventilated places such as enclosed greenhouses.